 Category 4 – Clinical (e.g. heart disease, cancer, stroke, diabetes, renal, oral health, maternal/ infant/ child health, reproductive/ sexual health, preventive services etc.)

-Category 5 – Connectedness and Health (e.g. social connections, relationships, family etc.)
+Category 5 – Connectedness and Health (e.g. social connections, relationships, family, positive psychology etc.)

 Category 6 – Global (e.g. environment, healthcare disparities/ access to health services, social determinants, rural, economics etc.) <br><br>

 Category 7 – Education (e.g. patient empowerment, behavior science, academia, student/ physician education etc.)<br><br>

 Category 8 – Innovation/ Business (e.g. strategies, systems, practice models, technology, novel initiatives etc.) <br><br>